Blackboard Student Resources

-Your password is the same for all Stan State accounts and login pages.
+Your Warrior ID and password are the same for all Stan State accounts and login pages.

 How do I change my password for Blackboard?

-Contact the Help Desk, L-150, for additional password assistance.
+Visit the Technology Support Desk, L-150, for additional password assistance.
+Have your Warrior ID.

-How do I remove courses that are still displayed in the My Courses module that I no longer need to see?
+How do I remove courses displayed in the My Courses module that I no longer need to see?

 Click the small round icon on the top right of the My Courses module.
 On the Personalize: My Courses page, remove all the check marks from the row of the class you no longer wish to see displayed, then click the Submit button.
 Although you no longer see those courses, they will be available to you until they are turned off.

-See Manage My Courses Module (PDF).
+See Manage My Courses Module .
 Let your instructor know if you can see an older course.

-What can I do if I'm getting disconnected while taking a test or submitting work?
+What can I do if I get disconnected while taking a test or submitting work?

-Blackboard requires a stable, uninterrupted Internet connection.
-Even a brief disconnect between your computer and the Blackboard system can lock you out.
+Bb requires a stable, uninterrupted Internet connection.
+Even a brief disconnect between your computer and the Bb system can lock you out.

 Unfortunately, information you entered that you did not save is lost.

-Best practices to minimize your chance of getting locked out of a Blackboard exam
+Best practices to minimize your chance of getting locked out of a Blackboard test

 - Use Firefox.